kit-data-manager/auth-service/README.md

 ```

-If your 'application.yml' is not located inside the project folder you can provide it using the command line argument --spring.config.location=<PATH_TO_APPLICATION.YML>
+If your 'application.properties' is not located inside the project folder you can provide it using the command line argument --spring.config.location=<PATH_TO_APPLICATION.PROPERTIES>
 As soon as the microservice is started, you can browse to

 http://localhost:8080/swagger-ui.html